mewhhaha/achtung-die-haskell/README.md

 This is running an interpreted version of the game that updates as code is updated.
 I developed the game in this "hot reload" environment.
 Feel free to try changing things.

+It is also possible to build the game and run it, but you'd have to move all the files to their appropriate location to run it.

 ## Usage

 These are the instructions for playing the game